 7. Take your time

 Introduce new foods one at a time as you try out different variants over a 3-5 day period.
 So if your baby has a reaction/allergy to a particular food it is easier to determine the culprit.
-You also get to learn about the foods your baby loves and makes their favorite.
+You also get to learn about the foods your baby loves.

 8. Warm, hot or cold